Door Hinge Knowledge Hub by Watersonusa

 A landmark study at Memorial Sloan Kettering and other hospitals found that copper surfaces in ICU rooms reduced the median microbial burden by 97% compared to control surfaces.
 That data converted clinical skepticism into specification action across the healthcare architecture community.

-What This Means for Your Next Healthcare Spec
+Evaluation Checklist for Your Next Healthcare Spec

 For building owners and facility managers: antimicrobial hardware is a supplement to, not a substitute for, standard cleaning protocols — the CDC is clear on this.
 The ROI is in reducing pathogen load between cleaning cycles.
 For a hospital with hundreds of patient-room doors, the hardware cost premium (15–30% over standard finishes) is a small fraction of the infection control budget — and a fraction of the cost of a single healthcare-acquired infection.
+The durability question matters too: request documentation on cleaning agent compatibility and expected coating lifespan under your facility's specific disinfectant protocol.

 For contractors and installers: silver-ion powder coated hardware installs identically to standard powder coated hardware — same fasteners, same prep, same tools.
 The antimicrobial properties are embedded in the coating matrix and do not require special handling.
 Copper-alloy products may require different fastener compatibility consideration due to galvanic corrosion potential between copper surfaces and steel fasteners in humid environments.